 - Easy-Pull Hairbrush: This hairbrush comes with a velcro strap that can loop around the user’s hand.
 It is meant to be helpful to people who struggle to grasp items.

 - Self-Wipe Toilet Aid: This product is designed to help people who struggle with reaching or bending to wipe themselves.
 It includes a rotating handle that allows toilet paper to be discarded after use.

 How can I decide what types of assistive technologies I need?

 In order to decide which technologies will be most helpful, you may need to consult with medical experts or other professionals.
 These can include family doctors, rehabilitation engineers, occupational therapists, special education teachers, speech-language pathologists, and more.

-If your baby suffered any birth injuries, and has been diagnosed with cerebral palsy, please contact our attorneys at Reiter & Walsh ABC Law Centers.
-For decades, we have been helping families whose children have cerebral palsy.
+If your baby suffered any birth injuries and has been diagnosed with cerebral palsy or another disability, please contact our attorneys at ABC Law Centers (Reiter & Walsh, P.C.).
 We have numerous multi-million dollar verdicts and settlements that attest to our success, and we will fight to obtain the compensation you and your family deserve.
-We will evaluate your case to determine if your newborn suffered injuries due the the negligence of the physician or medical staff, and you never pay any money until we win your case.
+We will evaluate your case to determine if your newborn suffered injuries due to the negligence of the physician or medical staff, and you never pay any money until we win your case.

 - Technological Aids for Cerebral Palsy: Augmentative and Alternative Communication

 - Assistive Equipment That Can Help People With Cerebral Palsy Write